Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Facets and alcoves for

-The affine Weyl group, $W_p$, is the group generated by the reflections in the walls of $C_1$.
-An arbitrary alcove is a translate of $C_1$ under the action of $W_p$.
-In Figure 1 below we label the alcoves, which we call \emph{fundamental} alcoves, that arise in the study of the family $\F(\SL_3)$.
+As depicted in Figure \ref{fig:1}, $C_1$ is the interior of an equilateral triangle in $\R^2$ with one vertex at the point $-\rho$.
+The affine Weyl group $W_p$ is generated by the reflections in the walls of $C_1$.

+Any translate $w \cdot C_1$ of $C_1$ under the dot action of $W_p$ is called an alcove.
+The closure of an alcove $C_i$ will be denoted by $\overline{C}_i$.
+In Figure \ref{fig:1} below we number the alcoves, which we call \emph{fundamental} alcoves, that arise in our study.
+Alcoves $i$ and $i'$ are in symmetry according to the involution of \ref{ss:symmetry}.